 How to Select the Best Smart Home Devices

 Don’t just dive into buying smart devices for your home, especially with new products finding their way to the market at a dramatic rate.
 Be sure to do your research.
-That way, you’ll have some basic understanding of what might work for you and what may become ineffective in the long-term.
+That way, you’ll understand what might work for you and what may become ineffective in the long term.

 - Do you need a personal assistant to create lists and order groceries?
 Nothing is more annoying than getting home from grocery shopping only to realize that you’ve forgotten some essential groceries.
-With a personal assistant device, you don’t have to worry about that anymore.
+With a personal assistant device, you no longer have to worry about that.
 A device like Google Assistant allows you to add products, prepare several grocery lists, and get personal recommendations derived from your former list.

 - Do you always leave your lights and appliances on?
 If yes, you need to invest in smart light switches and plugs.
 They’ll allow you to turn off your lights and appliances from remote locations.
 They’ll also save you some money by reducing your energy consumption.

 - Do you want to bring down your utility bills?
 Install a smart thermostat to keep your home comfortable and energy consumption down.
-You can use your voice to command the smart assistant to adjust the thermostat when you’re at home or adjust it with your smartphone when you’re away.
+You can use your voice to command the smart assistant to adjust the thermostat at home or with your smartphone when you’re away.